Omar4869/HomeLab/MiniProjects/Pairing Unrestricted File upload and LFI/README.md

 # Using LFI to run the webshell

-If an LFI vulnerability is found, it could be used to run the php webshell.
-However, note that depending on the php function that caused the LFI, this attack might be limited.
+If an LFI vulnerability is found, it could be used to run the php webshell by using "include()" or "require()"

-**LFI allowing execution (using "include()" or "require()"):**
+Example:
 ```
 <?php
 if (isset($_GET['file'])) {